|Course coordinator(s)||dr. ir. JP Verbesselt|

 |ir.
 AR Bergsma|

 Assumed knowledge on:

-Students should have followed the course 'Programming in Python' (INF-22306), know the R language basics and have a good understanding of geo-spatial data (vector, raster) via GRS-10306 (Introduction Geo-information Science), GRS-20306 (Remote Sensing) and GRS-20806 (Geo-information Tools) courses or comparable.
+Students should have followed the course 'Programming in Python' (INF-22306) and know the R language basics and also have a good understanding of spatial data (vector, raster) via GRS-10306 (Introduction Geo-Information Science), GRS-20306 (Remote Sensing) and GRS-20806 (Geo-information Tools) courses.

 After successful completion of this course students are expected to be able to: